teonet-go/teomq/README.md

 The Teonet messages queue is a part of the Teonet network.

+A message queue is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
+Messages are stored on the queue until they are processed and deleted.
+Each message is processed only once, by a single consumer.
+Message queues can be used to decouple heavyweight processing, to buffer or batch work, and to smooth spiky workloads.

 ## Basic teomq scheme

 The Teonet messages queue contains three basic parts: